OpenSPG/KAG/kag/examples/domain_kg/README.md

 [English](./README.md) |
 [简体中文](./README_cn.md)

-This example provides a case of knowledge injection in the medical domain, where the nodes of the domain knowledge graph are medical terms, and the relationships are defined as "isA."
+This example provides a case of knowledge injection in the medical domain, where the nodes of the domain knowledge graph are medical terms, and the relationships are defined as "isA".
 The document contains an introduction to a selection of medical terms.

 ## 1. Precondition